FEMM (duo): Musical style and themes

-The song writing to FEMM's music material explore themes of girl power, feminism, and freedom of speech; two examples are the tracks "Fxxk Boyz Get Money" and "Girls Night Out", both of which lyrically discussing female empowerment and not relying on male labor or assistance.
+The song writing to FEMM's music material explore themes of girl power, feminism, and freedom of speech; "Fxxk Boyz Get Money" and "Girls Night Out", contain lyrics discussing female empowerment and not relying on male labor or assistance.
 Honey-B commented to an interviewer at Arama!
 Japan by stating, "We leave it to the listeners to decide about the message or feel of this track, but as for FEMM, they're singing about "girl power".
 It's okay to be sexy, just don't let them take advantage of you.
 "Fxxk Boyz Get Money" has very aggressive lyrics, but lots of women seem to relate to it.
 They call it their life anthem."
 For their first extended play Astroboy, both agents did not yet have any professional experience in singing.
 Honey-B and W-Trouble stated that the first time recording and appearing in a music video was challenging as they are not usually the ones in front of the camera.
 FEMM expressed that they would be honored to collaborate with any producers and songwriters who understand their message.
 Molly Osberg from Vice noted that FEMM combined Japanese fashion and music together.
 She commented "At least, that's how I imagine we get acts like FEMM, the mesmerizing J-pop electro duo with a backstory more inventive than anything on the SyFy channel right now."
 Osberg praised the producers and songwriters for being hidden pioneers in order to popularize the group, as she felt producers now were more "the frontmen".
 Corynn Smith from MTV Iggy was impressed by their English language skills and commented "The pair's overwhelmingly English discography has something for everyone with electronic taste, whether you're feeling like a romantic trance trip a la "We Flood the Night", craving a techno remix of '70s J-pop hit "UFO", or in a twerk-tastic, rubber-maid-outfit-clad "Fxxk Boyz Get Money" kinda mood."